 First, you will need to get required immunizations from your physician, along with the yellow WHO card; this is a requirement for a visa by the Cameroonian immigration authorities.
-Then you will submit your visa application materials and other required documentation gathered to the visa courier service, Washington Passport and Visa.
+Then you will submit your visa application materials and other required documentation gathered to the visa courier service, Washington Passport and Visa, or to the Cameroonian Embassy directly.
 Please consult the Visa Guidelines for your country of study.

-Currently the visa fee is set at $375; however this amount is subject to change.
+Currently the visa fee is approximately $310; however this amount is subject to change.
 Be sure to check the consulate’s website for any fee change before you submit your visa paperwork.

-Through the Washington Visa and Passport currier service, it will take roughly 10 business days to obtain a visa.
+Through the Washington Visa and Passport visa agency service, it will take roughly 10 business days to obtain a visa.

-Yes, you will need to do your own research on visa requirements for citizens of your home country to study in Korea.
+Yes, you will need to do your own research on visa requirements for citizens of your home country to study in Cameroon.
 The CGSE may be able to help you with the required documents.
-Also, you will need to inform Gwen Moore and Jackie Wong that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.
+Also, you will need to inform International Student Services in the Stern Center that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.